scipy-lectures/scientific-python-lectures/advanced/sympy.rst

 At the end of this session you will be able to:

-  1. Evaluate expressions with arbitrary precission.
+  1. Evaluate expressions with arbitrary precision.
   2. Perform algebraic manipulations on symbolic expressions.
   3. Perform basic calculus tasks (limits, differentiation and integration) with symbolic expressions.
-  4. Solve polynomial and trascendental equations.
+  4. Solve polynomial and transcendental equations.
   5. Solve some differential equations.

 .. role:: input(strong)